Urban photoshoot tips for creative portrait photography in cities

 Complementary colors in city buildings

-For equally dynamic photos, if the building color and your subject’s clothing colors are complementary colors, the contrast will be eye catching.
+For equally dynamic photos, if the building color and your subject’s clothing colors are complementary, the contrast of complementary colors will be eye catching.

 Harmonious colors in city background